Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 -   How will SQL Always On Availability Groups be set up in order to support both of these scenarios?

-    -   SQL Always On will have multiple Replicas that are built with Synchronous replication and Automatic failover in the Primary site.
-The Secondary site will have at least one Asynchronous replication and Manal failover partner.
+    -   SQL Always On will have multiple Replicas which are built with Synchronous replication and Automatic failover in the Primary site.
+The Secondary site will have at least one Asynchronous replication and a Manual failover partner.
 This will be identical regardless if it is on-premises to Azure or Azure Region to Region.

 -   What Azure technology, which is commentary to DR, will you implement to deal with application specific tasks such as Pre-Actions and Post-Actions during a failover?